Amid68/Fake-News-Detection/baseline/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection.md

 print(f"Preprocessing completed in {preprocessing_time:.2f} seconds")
 ```

-    Preprocessing completed in 52.30 seconds
+    Preprocessing completed in 52.01 seconds

+I track the preprocessing time to understand the computational cost of this step.
+This is important for comparing the overall efficiency of traditional ML pipelines versus transformer-based approaches.

 ```python